camunda/camunda-docs/docs/reference/supported-environments.md

 ### Minimum requirements

+You can installed Camunda 8 Self-Managed on bare metal.
 The following are the minimum supported requirements for cluster specification and dependencies:

-- 4vCPUs, 15 GB Memory
+- 4 (v)CPUs, 15 GB Memory
 - 4 nodes
+- SSD with 1,000 IOPS
-- OpenJDK 17+
+- OpenJDK 21+
 - Elasticsearch 8.9+ or Amazon OpenSearch 2.5+
 - PostgreSQL 14.x or Amazon Aurora PostgreSQL 14.x
 - ...